 Therapists & counselors

-These behavioral health professionals have master's degrees and are trained to evaluate a person's mental health and provide counseling.
+These behavioral health professionals have master's degrees and clinical licenses.
+They're also trained to evaluate a person's mental health and provide counseling.
 This includes therapists, like marriage and family therapists, and counselors.

 Clinical social workers